Gorton Center Global Leaders Program

 - Cindi Williams, former Gates Foundation Director, currently Principal at HCM Strategies

-Students will have the opportunity to receive personal career guidance from Senator Gorton, Gorton Center staff, and other leaders in the community.
-Through one-on-one meetings, career development training, and networking opportunities, the student will receive valuable career guidance and leadership training.
+Students will have the opportunity to receive personal career guidance from Senator Gorton and Gorton Center staff, and other leaders in the community.
+Through one-on-one meetings, career development training, and networking opportunities, the students will receive valuable career guidance and leadership training.

 "The lessons I have learned in the Global Leaders program will serve me well throughout my career and my personal life."

 —Jennifer, GLP Participant

 "The values that the Global Leaders Program emphasized include hard work, public service, integrity, leadership and inspiration.
 This experience has motivated me to lead a career that is centered on those values."

 Invitations to Gorton Center and select National Bureau of Asian Research (NBR) events.

 Networking and career development opportunities.

 Access to Gorton Center and NBR publications.